gromacs/releng/docs/releng.rst

-The build host assignment happens through a set of labels: build options that affect the possible host for building the configuration map to labels (the mapping is defined in :file:`options.py`), and the set of labels supported by each build slave is defined in :file:`slaves.py`.
+The build host assignment happens through a set of labels: build options that affect the possible host for building the configuration map to labels (the mapping is defined in :file:`options.py`), and the set of labels supported by each build agent is defined in :file:`agents.py`.

 The building is orchestrated by a workflow build that loads and preprocesses the configuration matrix, and then triggers a matrix build that takes the